About Extension and Outreach

 - roles and responsibilities of extension officers, grantees and the department under the program

 - a Carbon Farming Resources Pack containing the technical and procedural information

 - a Carbon Farming Extension Tool Kit containing a set of appropriate extension materials and tools for extension officers to use with their clients

-- completing a comprehensive CFI eLearning course attending the initial two day face-to-face training.
+- attending an initial two day face-to-face training

 - self learning from the six monthly updates of the Carbon Farming Resources Pack, Carbon Farming Extension Tool Kit and CFI eLearning